pratikid/LEG/README.md

 Dynamic badges (build status, tests, coverage, code quality, contributors, etc.) will be added in the future when CI/CD and integrations are set up.
 -->

-LEG supports GEDCOM 5.5.5 (latest), with partial compliance: sources/notes import/export planned for a future release.
+LEG supports GEDCOM 5.5.5 (industry standard) and 7.0 (latest), with partial compliance: sources/notes import/export planned for a future release.
 See compliance report for details.

 # LEG: Lineage Exploration & Genealogy Platform